nodejs/undici/docs/proxy.md

 # Connecting through a proxy

-Conneting through a proxy is possible by properly configuring the client constructor and request.
+Conneting through a proxy is possible by properly configuring the `Client` or `Pool` constructor and request.

-The proxy url should be passed to the client constructor, while the upstream server url should be added to every request call in the `path`.
+The proxy url should be passed to the `Client` or `Pool` constructor, while the upstream server url should be added to every request call in the `path`.
 For instance, if you need to send a request to the `/hello` route of your upstream server, the `path` should be `path: 'http://upstream.server:port/hello?foo=bar'`.